Framework

 Framework is a Node.js application published to npm.
 You must have Node.js 18 or later installed before you can install Framework.
 Framework is a command-line interface (CLI) that runs in the terminal.

 If you run into difficulty following this tutorial, we’re happy to help!
-Please visit the Observable forum or our GitHub discussions.
+Please visit our GitHub discussions.

-To create a new project with npm, run:
+To create a new app with npm, run:

 You can run the above command anywhere, but you may want to cd to your ~/Development directory first (or wherever you do local development).